FifthRooter/awaja-core/README.md

 ---

-**tl;dr** Fractionalize a song NFT and let fans purchase the fractions.
+**tl;dr** Fractionalize a song NFT and let fans purchase the anonymized/encrypted fractions.
+They haven't heard the music yet.
 After the last fraction has been bought, the song will be automatically unlocked and uploaded to music platform of artist's choice.
+Then everybody can hear it for the first time, together.

 ---